andrewcooke/simple-enum/README.md

 'red'
 ```

-but you can easily change that:
+but you can change that using `values`:

 ```python
 >>> class Weekday(Enum, values=from_one):